josephthomas08/Pewlett-Hackard-Analysis/README.md

 The criteria used for the evaluation was :

-    a :the employees shortlisted were born between 1952 and 1955
+    1. The employees shortlisted were born between 1952 and 1955
-    b: the lastest ttitles the employees hold were evaluated for removal of duplication and idnetify the right resource which PW will require as part of recuriting, retraining and mentoring.
+    2. The lastest ttitles the employees hold were evaluated for removal of duplication and idnetify the right resource which PW will require as part of recuriting, retraining and mentoring.

 2. The second key question the managment has asked for our advise is if the number of mentors identfied will be enough to mentor the incoming employees internally or externally?